- Search The Registry

 In her celebrated debut at the 1950 U. S. Nationals, Gibson beat Barbara Knapp in straight sets.
 Her second-round match on the grass of Forest Hills was against Louise Brough, who had won the previous three Wimbledon’s.
 After being beaten 6-1 in the first set, Gibson recovered to win the second set 6-3 and led 7-6 in the third when a thunderstorm struck, halting the match.
 When it resumed the next day, Gibson dropped three straight games to lose the match.

 It took Gibson a while to adjust to the stronger competition.
 She also remained unwelcome at some clubs where tournaments were held.
 She was ranked number 9 among American women in 1952, but it wasn't until four years later that Gibson displayed the game of a player ready to move into the first echelon.
-She won her first major in 1956, the French championships on the clay courts in Paris.
+She won her first major in 1956, the French championships on the clay courts in Paris, the first Black person to do so.
 The next year, she made more history by winning Wimbledon and the U. S. Nationals, the first Black to win either.
 Even while winning tournaments she was denied rooms at hotels.
 One refused to book reservations for a luncheon in her honor.
 She said she didn't care.
 "I tried to feel responsibilities to Negroes, but that was a burden on my shoulders," she said in 1957.
 Including six doubles titles, she won a total of 11 Grand Slam events on her way to the International Tennis Hall of Fame and the International Women's Sports Hall of Fame.

 Her singles record at the Grand Slams events was an impressive 53-9, 16-1 at Wimbledon, 27-7 at the U. S., 6-0 at the French, and 4-1 at the Australian.
 One year she earned a reported $100,000 in conjunction with playing a series of matches before Harlem Globetrotter basketball games.
 There was no professional tennis tour in those days.
 Gibson turned to the pro golf tour for a few years, but she didn't excel.
 She tried playing a few events after open tennis started in 1968, but by then she was in her 40s and too old to beat her younger opponents.